 Best ideas to borrow: clever use of white space, bespoke typography.

-Sticking with the black and white minimalist vibe, this blog started off as a creative outlet for Julie Sariñana, but has since evolved to this go-to site for all things style inspiration.
+Sticking with the black and white minimalist vibe, this blog started off as a creative outlet for fashion blogger Julie Sariñana but has since evolved to this go-to site for all things style inspiration.

 Pay attention to how Sincerely Jules has integrated an online store on the front page and used high-quality images throughout.